Mr8ND/TC-prediction-bands/README.md

 As is generally the case in papers today, our analysis is replicable.
 The files in the `main/` folder store the necessary files to run our analysis.
-The viewer should note that the analysis pipeline takes a long while and should decide if they would like the full results or just test out the analysis on a few samples.
+The viewer should note that the analysis pipeline takes a long while and should decide if they would like to replicate the full results or just to test out the analysis on a few samples.
-Additionally, the R package `TCpredictionbands` (see [associated section](#2-tcpredictionbands-package)), which is included in this repo, provides the user with the ability to analysis different generated curves with our prediction band approaches and also TC paths that were not available when we developed with package.
+Additionally, the R package `TCpredictionbands` (see [associated section](#2-tcpredictionbands-package)), which is included in this repo, provides the user with the ability to analyze different generated curves with our prediction band approaches and also TC paths that were not available when we developed the package.

 Files in `main/` are titled in the following format:
 ```{r}